Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 - [ ] Adjust TODO to add this test and this implementation code:

+TODO

 - [ ] Commit this change to the (current) `main` branch.

 We've accomplished our urgent issue on `main`!

 ### Switch to the Feature Branch

-Now, let's return back to our feature branch, TODO.
+Now, let's return to our feature branch, TODO.

 - [ ] Switch to our feature branch and confirm that you're on this branch.

 ### Build Up the Feature Branch

-Let's focus on building this feature now.
+Let's focus on building this TODO feature now.

 - [ ] Adjust TODO to add this test and this implementation code:

+TODO

 - [ ] Commit this change to the (current) TODO branch.